rebeccatraceyt/bake-it-til-you-make-it/README.md

 <strong>2. <u>Scope</u></strong>

-A scope was defined in order to clearly identify what needed to be done in order to align features with the strategy previously defined.
+A scope was defined to identify what needed to be done in order to align features with the strategy previously defined.
 This was broken into two categories:
 - **Content Requirements**
      - The user will be looking for:
         - Customisable and Editable account:
             - Custom Username/Password
             - Custom User Image
+            - Manage their account
             - Upload their own recipes
+            - Manage their own recipes
             - Save favourite recipes
         - Easy Navigation
-        - Aesthetic theme (typography, imagery, colour palette)
+        - Aesthetic and identifiable theme
         - Recipe dashboard:
             - Name
             - Image URL
+            - Recipe Source
             - Description
             - Category
             - Serving Size